mcormier/tallyman/README.md

 # Tallyman #

 Tallyman gathers data and generates a static website.
-It was built to generate [stats.preenandprune.com](http://stats.preenandprune.com) but it can be easily customized to generate your own page of [statistics porn](http://chartporn.org).
+It was built to collect personal data and can be easily customized to generate your own page of [statistics porn](http://chartporn.org).
+To see Tallyman in action check out the [demo page](http://mcormier.github.com/tallyman/).

 ![Website example] (http://mcormier.github.com/tallyman/images/previewSmall.png )

-To generate the page you use a simple interface to a database which then generates the webpage.
+To generate the page you use a simple curses based interface to a database which then generates the webpage.

 ![Admin Interface => Database => Website] (http://mcormier.github.com/tallyman/images/tallymanArch.jpg )

-## Why? ##
+## Original Motivation ##

-I have been using [wodHub](http://wodhub.com/profiles/6534) for a while now to track my exercise data.
+I used to use [wodHub](http://wodhub.com/profiles/6534) to track my exercise data.
 It's a free site and has expanded as a product sold to people running gyms.
-It's helped me track my gym benchmarks and kept me motivated to workout, and for that I am thankful.
+It helped me track my gym benchmarks and kept me motivated to workout, and for that I am thankful.
 But like many free web applications it has a subtle issue.
 You don't own your data.
 The person that is paying to run that site and letting you use it owns your data.
 It's free to use but the hidden cost is that you lose ownership of your data.
 If the individual who is running wodHub goes bankrupt tomorrow and the server gets shut down then all the data that you've input over time disappears.

 This concern was compounded by the fact that some of the main bench mark names changed unexpectedly.
 A benchmark workout called Cindy was unexplicably renamed to "Cindy with a twist", and the "Max Deadlift" benchmark got renamed to "Deadlift Couplet".
 The deadlift data also got reinterpreted as a timed workout instead of a max load workout so my data no longer made any sense.